 For recipients of programs like TPS and DACA, the news was like fresh sunlight on the first day of spring, where only cold, dark, and drab political news had existed for far too many years.

 Fast forward a few months.
-The narrative has changed.
+The narrative changed.

 According to a recent report by the Center For Migration Studies, approximately 10,000 Liberians are eligible to adjust their status to permanent resident under LRIF.
 Nearly 300 family members are eligible as the spouses and children of LRIF beneficiaries to become green card holders.

-Only 1,177 Liberians have applied for permanent residence under LRIF.
+Yet, by July 2020, only 1,177 Liberians had applied for permanent residence under LRIF.

 This amounts to merely 12% of 10,000 potentially eligible applicants.

-Not one application has been granted to date.
+Not one application had been granted by that date.

-The LRIF regulations specify that applicants must file their paperwork by December 20, 2020.
+The LRIF regulations specified that applicants had to file their paperwork by December 20, 2020.